 Where the association has members who are minors, the constitution should clearly detail their rights and privileges, (including any restriction on voting rights).

 Where the Model constitution applies, a member under the age of 18 years is not entitled to vote.

 The association's constitution must make provision for a register of members.
 This includes the establishment, maintenance, safekeeping and inspection of the register of members.

-The Model constitution specifies the association's secretary must establish and maintain the register of members, in written or electronic form.
+Where the Model constitution applies, the association's secretary must establish and maintain the register of members, in written or electronic form.
 The register must be kept at the main premises of the association or at its official address.
 The register must be available for inspection free of charge by any member, at any reasonable hour.

-Information on the register may only be used for limited purposes.
-The Model constitution allows a member to request that their information (other than the member's name) is not made available for inspection.
+The Model constitution limits the purposes for which information in the members’ register may be used and allows a member to request that their information (other than the member's name) is not made available for inspection.

 Need more information?